Dwayne Andreas: Politics

 During the 1992 election, Andreas gave more than $1.4 million in soft money and $345,000 to individual candidates, using multiple donors in his company and family members (including wife Inez) to circumvent contribution limits.

 Andreas was implicated in the financial scandal of the Orthodox Church in America for his donations to Russia in 1991.

 One of his closest friends was former New York governor and two-time Republican presidential candidate, Thomas E. Dewey.
-It was Andreas who discovered his friend following Dewey's fatal heart attack in his room at Seaview, a Florida, Hotel in which Andreas held partial ownership.
+It was Andreas who discovered his friend following Dewey's fatal heart attack in his room at Seaview, a Florida hotel in which Andreas held partial ownership.

 Andreas was portrayed by Tom Smothers in the 2009 film The Informant! about the lysine price-fixing conspiracy.

 Personal life

 In 1935, at age 17, Andreas married Bertha Benedict in Florida.
 They had a daughter but subsequently divorced.
 In 1947, Andreas married Inez Snyder in Minneapolis, Minnesota.
 She was a single mother of a daughter.
 Andreas and Inez had a son Michael whose godfather was Hubert Humphrey.
 Humphrey was a friend and political mentor to Andreas.
 For many years they lived in the Decatur, Illinois, area and after retirement moved to Bal Harbour, Florida.
 Andreas died on November 16, 2016, in Decatur, Illinois, at the age of 98.

-On January 26, 2022, Andreas' granddaughter Regan Andreas Deering, announced her candidacy for the newly formed Illinois's 13th congressional district.
+On January 26, 2022, Andreas' granddaughter Regan Deering, announced her candidacy for the newly formed Illinois's 13th congressional district.
 Deering lost the congressional race but in 2024 she was elected to the 88th Illinois House District.